Book a pandit for Sabarimala Temple in a single click

 Q.Who is the main deity of Sabarimala temple?

 A.Vishnu and Shiva’s child, Lord Ayyappa Lord Ayyappa is revered primarily in South India and is thought to be a well-known Hindu god.
-He is also referred to as Ayyappa when using the name.
+Ayyappa is the name used to refer to him as well.

 Q.How is Onam celebrated in Sabarimala temple?